 Pre-workout snack: Fresh beet and peach or nectarine salad

 Although fellow CrossFitters will cheer you on as you push through your workout of the day, the sessions are still exhausting.
-Some beets beforehand will increase nitric oxide production in your body, which dilates blood vessels to accommodate greater blood flow to your hard-working muscles.
-Peaches or nectarines add additional healthy carbs for more energy—and their sweetness pairs perfectly with earthy beets.
+Eating beets as a pre-workout snack will increase nitric oxide production in your body, which dilates blood vessels to accommodate greater blood flow to your hard-working muscles.
+Peaches or nectarines add additional healthy carbs for more energy-and their sweetness pairs perfectly with earthy beets.

 Post-workout snack: Omelet made with 2 whole eggs and 3 egg whites with sautéed onions and red bell peppers, plus a bowl of chopped fruit (including pineapple)